mimergel/Chat_with_your_SAP_Data/README.md

 ## Azure OpenAI Service

 - Follow this documentation: https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal <br>
-- Once the OpenAI Service is deployed go to Models and deploy the gpt-35-turbo model. <br>
+- Once the OpenAI Service is deployed go to Models and deploy the gpt-35-turbo or gpt-4 model. <br>
 - Retrieve your endpoint URL and Key in "Chat Playground" -> "View code".

 ## Azure function to execute SQL on the DB